 If career development was a game of chutes and ladders, job networking would be the ladder.
-They provide a shortcut to the top, a direct route to win your dream job.
+Ladders provide a shortcut to the top, a direct route to win, in this case you win your dream job.

 "Its not what you know, its who you know."

 What can we assume about the position they are extending to the public?

 Can we assume that the manager has already promoted somebody internally for the high risk, enjoyable position?
 Depending on the industry, they might be looking for bottom feeder (with a resume) to fill the newly vacant position.
 Keep this in mind the next time a head hunter sends you a proposition.

 Taking shortcuts normally goes against the conventional wisdom for success.

 Job networking however, allows candidates to skip ahead and arrive at their dream occupation more directly.
 Meeting new people seems like the single best way to land a job doing what you love.
 Get out there and meet people with similar interests!

 You should checkout the first chapter of my e-book, How-to Work From Home titled The Road to Remote